Beauty and the Beast (musical): Original Broadway production (1994–2007)

 The Beast Logo outside the Lunt-Fontanne Theatre in 2006, in the final years of Beauty and the Beast, before closing in 2007.

 The show began previews on Broadway at the Palace Theatre on March 9, 1994, with the official opening on April 18, 1994, and ran there until September 5, 1999.
 The show then transferred to the Lunt-Fontanne Theatre on November 11, 1999, with an official opening date of November 16, 1999.
-The musical closed on July 29, 2007, after 46 previews and 5,461 performances, and is Broadway's tenth-longest running production in history (as of December 2024).
+The musical closed on July 29, 2007, after 46 previews and 5,461 performances, and is Broadway's eleventh-longest running production in history (as of December 2025).
 The production holds the record of being the longest running production at both the Palace Theatre, where it opened, and the Lunt-Fontanne Theatre, where it closed its Broadway run.
 The production cost an estimated $12 million, arguably higher, becoming the most costly Broadway musical at the time.
 However, some analysts estimate the cost to be closer to $20 million.

 Directed by Robert Jess Roth with choreography by Matt West and assisted by Dan Mojica, the original Broadway cast included Susan Egan as Belle, Terrence Mann as the Beast, Burke Moses as Gaston, Gary Beach as Lumière and Beth Fowler as Mrs. Potts.
 Orchestrations were by Danny Troob (after his own orchestrations and arrangements of the film), scenic designer was Stan Meyer, costume designer Ann Hould-Ward, lighting designer Natasha Katz, sound was by T. Richard Fitzgerald, hair designer David H. Lawrence, and prosthetics were by John Dods.
 Illusions were by Jim Steinmeyer and John Gaughan, and pyrotechnic design was by Tyler Wymer.

 The Broadway production closed to make way for Disney's next musical venture, The Little Mermaid.
 With Disney set to open its Broadway version of The Little Mermaid on November 3, 2007, at the time, it was believed that having two Disney Princess films on Broadway at the same time would divide audiences and cause competition between the two shows.
 At this point, Disney also had three other shows running at the same time: The Lion King, Tarzan, and Mary Poppins.
 It was reported that Disney Theatrical planned to revive the show on Broadway for the 2008 holiday season, but Disney did not pursue this.

+In 2026, Alan Menken teased at D23 Expo that a Broadway revival is in the works.